squidmin/go-labs/01_basic_constructs_and_elementary_data_types/06_variables/README.md

 ## Scope of variables

-This section gives the details on scope of a variable and the difference between value and reference types.
+This section describes the scope of a variable and the difference between value and reference types.

 The following topics are covered:
 - Scope of a variable